zkohl/Orpheus-FastAPI/ZERO_SHOT_CLONING.md

 # Zero-Shot Voice Cloning with Orpheus FastAPI

+**⚠️ IMPORTANT: This feature is currently not functional due to API limitations.
+See the "Current Limitations" section below.**

-This document describes how to use the zero-shot voice cloning feature that has been added to Orpheus FastAPI.
+This document describes the zero-shot voice cloning feature that has been added to Orpheus FastAPI, based on the implementation shown in the `Orpheus_0_1_Pretrain_Inference.ipynb` notebook.

 ## Overview

 Zero-shot voice cloning allows you to synthesize speech in any voice by providing just a short audio sample (3-10 seconds) of the target voice.
-This is based on the implementation shown in the `Orpheus_0_1_Pretrain_Inference.ipynb` notebook.
+This feature requires passing raw token IDs to the model, which is demonstrated in the Jupyter notebook.

 ## API Endpoint